Create a public class named

 Merge, and its parent provides several helpful methods:

-fun merge(first: IntArray, second: IntArray): IntArray: this merges two sorted arrays into a second sorted array.
+int merge(int first, int second): this merges two sorted arrays into a second sorted array.
+If either array is

 java.util.Arrays.copyOfRange, accepting the same arguments and using them in the same way.